What Are Organ & Bone Marrow Donation Leave?

 Our CA Employment Law Attorneys Can Help

 California employees have certain important protections under state and federal law, and employers in California are required to comply with these laws or face serious legal consequences.
 For instance, any employee whose employer violates California leave laws by preventing an eligible employee from taking leave to donate an organ or bone marrow, or by wrongfully terminating the employee for requesting or taking a protected leave of absence, may be able to file a civil lawsuit for reinstatement and lost wages and benefits.
-For more information about your right to organ and bone marrow donation leave as a California employee, or to discuss with a California employment law attorney the possibility of filing a leave law violation lawsuit against your employer, contact Davtyan PLC as soon as possible.
+For more information about your right to organ and bone marrow donation leave as a California employee, or to discuss with a California employment law attorney the possibility of filing a leave law violation lawsuit against your employer, contact Davtyan Law Firm as soon as possible.